fauzanfuzi/Project-2.0/README.md

 16/1/2025
-Just noticed that auth is a requirement for the project -project restarted but not from scratch and also new github -old asset retrieve to new laravel project with jetstream(without testing part) -the UI inserted in dashboard(master.layout no longer needed)
+Just noticed that auth is a requirement for the project
+- project restarted but not from scratch and also new github
+- old asset retrieve to new laravel project with jetstream(without testing part)
+- the UI inserted in dashboard(master.layout no longer needed)
 - welcome page is redesign

 NOTES!!!!!